thompson42/pyspark-dse-cookbook/README.md

   1000
 ```

-1. Note the job running in the Spark Master UI
+1. While the job is running check it's progress in the Spark Master UI
 2. Click thru to the Application UI and take note of job details
 3. Go back to the Spark Master UI and wait till the job finishes
 4. Note that you can no longer view the Application UI